javisantana/javisantana.com/_fastdata/principles-of-data-engineering.md

 tags: en, api, data
 ---

 We often think there is a right way to do things.
-Reality tells us time and again that the path is not as important as the experience you gain in doing things that way.
+Reality tells us again and again that the path is not as important as the experience you gain in doing things that way.

 You can choose your own way, follow an existing one, or a mix; it doesn't matter.
 The interesting part isn't what following a philosophy gives you, it's what it doesn't take away, which is time spent thinking your choice isn't the right one.
 It might not be, but you'll never know unless you delve deeper.
 Yes, insisting on your own way of doing things helps, whether it ends up working or is a failure.

-There are people who go about trying things superficially and end up doing things without really knowing why.
+There are people who [go about trying things superficially and end up doing things without really knowing why](/inspiration/2022-04-18-new-vs-improved.html).
 It's not about never changing; it's about exploring far enough.

 All this introduction is to say that my career in recent years has been focused on data work, always in what I like to call “high performance,” and I had never written down the principles I follow.
 It's worth spending a while explaining them to oneself, so here they are.

-Data must serve a purpose.
+*Data must serve a purpose*

 When you generate data, it should have a purpose, and only the data that will be useful for that purpose should be generated.